Tech-Magnet/VideoBiljardenBooking/README.md

 # VideoBiljardenBooking
-A Webpage for VideoBiljardern to book tables
+A Webpage for VideoBiljardern to book tables and keep track of members